Chile during the Second World War: Government of Pedro Aguirre Cerda

 Chile had an important economic and migratory presence from both sides of World War II.
 The Germans had carried a large diaspora in Chile for a century, and Jorge González von Marées led the National Socialist Movement of Chile.
 The British and French also had a large financial, industrial, and media presence in Chile's history.

 Pedro Aguirre Cerda had openly declared Chile's neutrality in World War II, however, after the United States entered the war in 1941, the situation became tense in the country as it was economically dependent on its neutrality.

 After the Attack on Pearl Harbor, the Minister of Foreign Relations, Juan Bautista Rossetti, urgently called for a meeting between the foreign relations ministers of all American countries.
 This meeting would be the 1942 Rio de Janeiro Conference, in which the decision would be made to reaffirm the principles of Pan-American solidarity and also recommend a severing of diplomatic relationships with the Axis Powers.

 There were multiple reasons for the maintaining of Chile's neutrality: none of the Axis Powers had a motive nor offense to motivate Chile severing relations; the possible threat was Japan, that warned that if Chile broke off relations, they would be "asking for trouble".
-There was also the fear of being victims of unrestricted submarine warfare with the subsequent economic consequences, and the important social and cultural German diaspora in Chile, which already included Prime Minister Rio's wife, Marta Ide, who was descended from German settlers.
+There was also the fear of being victims of unrestricted submarine warfare with the subsequent economic consequences, and the important social and cultural German diaspora in Chile, which already included Prime Minister Ríos's wife, Marta Ide, who was descended from German settlers.
 On the other hand, there were ethnic Germans and refugees in Chile who formed the German resistance to Nazism, and also created the Deutsche Blätter, a weekly cultural-political magazine which was opposed to totalitarianism and instead leaned towards classical liberalism.
 The newspaper was in serialisation between 1943 and 1946.